fairlearn/fairlearn/docs/faq.rst

     Machine learning models often perform poorly for subgroups which are poorly represented.
     For this reason, balanced sampling is generally better for ML than population sampling.
+    On a related point, this is why it is important to consider multiple fairness metrics, and how they vary across different subgroups.

 Won't making a model fairer reduce its accuracy?
     There are often many machine learning models that achieve similar levels of accuracy